transkatgirl/kat-s-bookshelf/README.md

 > [!IMPORTANT]
 > Make sure to download and import *all* zip files included in the release.

-### Sources Used
+### Included Textbooks

-The following open-access textbook publishers and/or repositories were used (or will be used in the near future) to provide textbooks for the bookshelf:
+Textbooks from the following open-access publishers and/or OER repositories are included in the bookshelf:

 - [OpenStax](https://openstax.org)
 - [LibreTexts Libraries](https://libretexts.org/platforms/libraries/)
 - [CORE Econ](https://www.core-econ.org)

+### Included Non-Acedemic Books

+The following Self-help / Self-improvement books are included in the bookshelf:

+-

 ## Roadmap